nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 2a.
-No Restaurants to display.
+No entries to display.

     * 2a1.
-Tells users that there are no restaurants.
+Tells users that there are no entries.
     * 1a2.
 User enters correct syntax.

       Use case ends.